rank-a-thon/rank-a-thon/README.md

 This project is LIVE and deployed on http://rankathon.io.

-Note: This is still a very early alpha of the project, where a lot of functionality is still missing and lacking polish.
-However, it should still give you a good feel of what the app is meant to do.

 # Orbital Milestone Submissions

-To view our Orbital Milestone 2 submission, [click here](https://hackmd.io/@sunyitao/rankathon-2).
+To view our Orbital Milestone 3 submission, [click here](https://hackmd.io/@sunyitao/rankathon-3).

 ## Setting Up for Development